openhab/openhab-addons/bundles/org.openhab.binding.mqtt.generic/README.md

 All mentioned channels allow an optional transformation for outgoing values.
 Please prefer formatting as described in the next section whenever possible.
+Please note that value will be discarded and not sent if one transformation fails (e.g. REGEX did not match).

 ## Format before Publish